 The fees and expenses of the arbitrator, the court reporter, and the transcript, if any, shall be shared equally by the Association and the County.
-If an individual employee not represented by the Association files an appeal of discipline and he/she retains independent counsel, he/she shall be responsible for all costs of retaining said counsel.
+If an individual employee not represented by the Association files an appeal of discipline and they retain independent counsel, they are responsible for all costs of retaining said counsel.